Emma Hartgrave was never supposed to fall for her bandmate—especially not him.

 “Same,” Susie signed, shooting me a look.
 She was with Liam, too.

-Maybe I was surprised at myself too.
-But I also knew one thing Liam didn’t yet—we could make the song good.
-Not just some half-arsed throwaway track.
+Maybe I was surprised at myself, too.
+But I also knew one thing Liam didn’t yet.
+We could make the song good.
+Not just some half-assed throwaway track.
 With what was between us, we could make it sing.

 “So it’s a split vote,” I said.